44% Revenue Growth After Cutting Bottom-Funnel Spend 91%

 The Compounding Effect

-Pull the lens back to October, when Native first went live, and the channel mix tells the rest of the story.
-Cost is up 27%, but customer counts are climbing alongside it.
-New customers are up 38%, total customers up 17%, and MER continues to trend up rather than erode.
+Pull the lens back to when Native first went live last November, and the channel mix tells the rest of the story.
+Facebook revenue is up 28% on lower spend.
+Google up 30% on a 29% spend cut.
+Amazon up 33% on 66% less spend.
+Organic up 24% with zero dollars behind it.
+Almost every channel grew while its budget shrank or held flat, because the awareness layer is feeding them.
 When Programmatic runs cohesively with the Conversion Engine, with DSP buying, Connected TV, and Native all under one roof and visible in the Data Suite, the system compounds.
 That visibility is what makes scaling it the right move, not a risky one.

 What's Next